Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomephp.md

 ## Raise Zombie {#raise-zombie}

 > **When you call up the recently dead by their name to serve you**, you need to wear personal clothing from the grave of a victim of violence, while chanting John 6:63 at their graveside.
-Roll +Weird:
+Roll [[+Weird]]:

 -   On any result, the zombie rises at midnight.